What Will Matter When AI Knows Everything?

 Education That Leads to Contribution

-The purpose of Depth Phase is not self-improvement for its own sake.
+Depth Phase is not self-improvement for its own sake.

-It is preparation for contribution.
+It is preparation for meaningful contribution.

 LeaderEd Depth is intentionally simple in structure—and demanding in substance.